A Non-Markovian Approach to a Stochastic Rumor Dynamics with Cognitive Deliberation: Model and main results

 \subsection{Definition of the Model}

-Consider a closed, homogeneously mixed population with $n$ individuals.
-We consider \textit{the random spreading rumor model with contestants} in the following sense: an individual in the population can be in any of the four classes: inactives, passives, spreaders, or contestants.
-Denote by $X^n(t)$, $W^n(t)$, $Y^n(t)$, and $Z^n(t)$ the inactive, passive, spreader, and contestant individuals at time $t\geq 0$, respectively.
+Consider a closed, homogeneously mixed population with $n$ individuals and let the dynamics be as follows: an individual in the population can be in any of the four classes: ignorant, aware, spreader or contestant.
+Denote by $X^n(t)$, $W^n(t)$, $Y^n(t)$, and $Z^n(t)$ the ignorant, aware, spreader, and contestant individuals at time $t\geq 0$, respectively.

-Let $\alpha,\lambda:\R_+\to\R_+$ be measurable bounded functions.
-The dynamic is as follows: at time $t$, an inactive individual meets a spreader and with rate $\lambda(t)$ becomes passive.
-After an epoch $\eta_i\in\R_+$, the $i$-th passive individual takes a side: with probability $\beta$ becomes spreader, otherwise becomes contestant.
-At time $t$, a spreader individual meets a contestant one and is convinced to be contestant with rate $\alpha(t)$.
-After an epoch $\theta_i\in\R_+$, the $i$-th spreader individual inactivates, in the sense that he/she becomes inactive again.
-Also, after an epoch $\zeta_i\in\R_+$, the $i$-th contestant individual inactivates (see Figure \ref{dynamics}).
+Let $\lambda\in\R_+$ and $G:\R_+\to[0,1]$ be an increasing function.
+The rumor is driven by the following dynamics: individuals meet according to a Poisson Process of rate $\lambda$.
+An ignorant individual meets a spreader and becomes aware.
+After an $F$-distributed epoch $\eta_i\in\R_+$, the $i$-th aware individual takes a side: with probability $G(\eta_i)$ becomes contestant, otherwise becomes spreader.
+A spreader individual meets a contestant one and is convinced to be a contestant.